evorm/aunty-donna-stickers/README.md

-# aunty-donna-stickers
-aunty donna stickers for whatsapp
+# Aunty Donna WhatsApp Stickers

 It's specifically for WhatsApp.
 If you do use WhatsApp and you want the pack you'd need the https://stickermakerapp.xyz app